sisl/astra-rl/docs/tutorials/quick_start_training.md

 ```
 > The source code for the training configuration and trainer are at [hf_ast_problem](https://github.com/sisl/astra-rl/blob/main/src/astra_rl/ext/transformers/hf_ast_problem.py)

 Want to customize the training configuration/hyperparams, the training loop, or model saving/eval?
-Go to [customize_training/trainers](customize_training/trainers.md)!
+See the [Trainer Customization](customizing_training/trainers.md) guide.

 ---